reeshuffled/reeshuffled.github.io/about_me.md

 * I identify as on the asexual and aromantic spectrums
     * I prefer to use umbrella terms to allow for fluidity and continuous self-discovery
 * I use he/him pronouns
+    * I don't really identify with a lot of aspects of masculinity, but I don't feel like *not* a man either
+* I identify as a [Reducetarian]({% post_url 2024-08-01-Reducetarian %})
+    * I don't eat animal products at home, but do outside of the house in an effort to reduce my consumption
 * I was raised Catholic and now identify as an atheist
 * I am allergic to all nuts (peanuts and tree nuts), cats, and dogs
     * I also have seasonal pollen allergies